 Opposition leader sworn-in as nation moves towards elections and away from military rule.

-The killings occurred as opposition supporters staged a rally amid concerns that Camara – who seized power in 2008 after the death of Lansana Conte, Guinea’s long-time ruler – was planning to renege on a pledge to hold civilian elections.
+The massacre occurred as opposition supporters staged a rally amid concerns that Camara – who seized power in 2008 after the death of Lansana Conte, the president – was planning to renege on a pledge to hold civilian elections.

 Besides scores who died after soldiers opened fire in the city’s main sports stadium, more than 100 women were raped during the incident.